-SHORT and FEATURE FILMS ONLY ARE CONSIDERED FOR THIS SATELLITE FESTIVAL (no screenplays)
+FILMS ONLY ARE CONSIDERED FOR THIS EVENT (no screenplays)

 29th Annual H. P. Lovecraft Film Festival - Portland, OR

-Films selected will play on a 60ft screen, in the wonderfully restored 1926 movie palace, Portland's own Hollywood Theatre, for a continuous weekend of programming on all three screens.
+Films selected will play at the wonderfully restored 1926 movie palace, Portland's own Hollywood Theatre, for a continuous weekend of programming on all three screens.

 FILMS AND SCREENPLAYS CONSIDERED FOR THIS FESTIVAL